hchlhwang/Triton/README.md

 <!-- SOFTWARE -->
 <h2 id="software"> :large_orange_diamond: Software Setup</h2>

-The base Jetson supports Ubuntu 18.04 and only has ROS Melodic.
+The base Jetson supports Ubuntu <b>18.04</b> and only has ROS <b>Melodic</b>.
 In order to run ROS Noetic on the Jetson board, you need to run the shared docker images.
 We will go through on how to setup the environment in this section.

 <p align="justify">